docxology/ActiveInferAnts/0_README/CONTRIBUTING.md

 Before you start coding, make sure to set up your environment properly:

-1. Fork the repository.
+1. Act to clone or fork the repository.
-2. Clone your fork and set up the upstream repository.
-For detailed instructions, see [Setup](ActiveInferAnts/9_OTHER/pymdp/CONTRIBUTING.md#L64-L90).
+2. Infer what project dependencies need to be installed.
-3. Install the project dependencies.
-For pymdp, you can follow the steps outlined [here](ActiveInferAnts/9_OTHER/pymdp/README.md#L118-L124).
+3. Serve the niche through interaction & co-enactment.

 ## Making Changes